Honda Oil Dilution

 The engine needs some time to heat up and burn the gasoline well.
 In this case, the cold engine block of the 1.5L is causing this problem.
 Once the engine warms up, everything works well.
 But the gas which is already there will mix with the oil and you will experience the Honda oil dilution problem.

 This problem often happens in areas of severe cold temperatures.
-More precisely in winter where temperatures are extreme.
+More precisely in winter when temperatures are extreme.
 The 1.5L simply doesn’t work well in cold and the oil dilution is one of the consequences of this.
 Especially if you are doing some short trips.
 The engine simply can’t heat up well and Honda oil dilution happens.

 Honda Oil Dilution Symptoms